What does asynchronous crawl mean?

 In some reports Hextrakt lists external URLs, e.g. mobile version pages.
 For these external URLs, you can get some data (status code, content-type, size…) if you checked “Check external links” in the crawl configuration (advanced tab).
 If not checked, these URLs will not be fetched, and you will see a grey bullet on the left of the URL table.
 To retrieve all data for external URLs, you have to include them in the crawl perimeter, for example by including your mobile version (include URLs beginning with: http://www.mydomain.com http://m.mydomain.com).

-I don’t see any SEO visits (from Analytics) for some pages that should have visits
+I don’t see any SEO visits (organic entrances) for some pages that should have visits

-Please check your Google Analytics tracking code (or Google Tag Manager settings) to see if you rename URLs like this : ga(‘send’, ‘pageview’, ‘new-name.html’).
-Also check your Google Analytics settings to see if you remove URLs parameters.
+Please check if hextrakt is connected to the right Google Analytics profile (in the crawl configuration, “APIs” tab).
+Check also the Google Analytics tracking code in the pages (or Google Tag Manager settings) to see if URLs are renamed like this : ga(‘send’, ‘pageview’, ‘new-name.html’).
+Also check your Google Analytics settings to see if URLs parameters are removed.

 I don’t get any Google Analytics or Search console data at all